Connection your Lattice account with G Suite

-You can use your existing G Suite account as a SAML identity provider that will authenticate your Lattice users trying to sign in.
-By using your G Suite account your users will no longer need to remember an extra password to sign into Lattice and you can quickly remove their access to Lattice from a centralized control panel.
+You can use your existing G Suite account as a SAML identity provider to authenticate your Lattice users trying to sign in.
+Using your G Suite account, your users will no longer need to remember an extra password to sign into Lattice, and you can quickly remove their access to Lattice from a centralized control panel.

 Important: The G Suite integration is only for SSO.
 We do not automatically synchronize your user accounts between systems yet.
-This is planned for the future, but right now you will have to keep your Lattice user accounts in sync with your directory service.
-If a user doesn't have an account in Lattice, then they won't be able to log in.
-You can create user accounts manually, or send us a CSV spreadsheet.
+This is planned for the future, but right now, you will have to keep your Lattice user accounts in sync with your directory service.
+If a user doesn't have an account in Lattice, they won't be able to log in.
+You can create user accounts manually or send us a CSV spreadsheet.

 What is the difference between Google SSO and "Sign in with Google"?

 - "Sign in with Google" uses Google's OAuth API.
 Upside: No configuration.
-It "just works".
-The downsides is that the currently is no way to force only this option.
+It "just works."
+The downside is that there currently is no way to force only this option.

 - ."Google SSO" uses Google's SAML 2.0 API.
 The upside: One can force this option and disable email/password.
-The downsides is that its a pain to setup.
+The downside is that it's a pain to setup.

 Note: As the SSO configuration is a technical process, we recommend that your IT team assist with set up

-4. From here be sure to download you XML metadata and put somewhere, such as a text editor, to be pasted into Lattice.
+4. From here, be sure to download your XML metadata and put it somewhere, such as a text editor, to be pasted into Lattice.

 5. Configure the SAML endpoints.
 Please replace

 - Name ID: "Basic Information" and "Primary Email"